WordPress/wordpress-playground/packages/docs/site/docs/08-query-api/01-index.md

 To import files from a URL, such as a site zip package, they must be served with `Access-Control-Allow-Origin` header set.
 For reference, see: [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#the_http_response_headers).

 :::

+## GitHub Export Options

+The following additional query parameters may be used to pre-configure the GitHub export form:

+-   `gh-ensure-auth`: If set to `yes`, Playground will display a modal to ensure the user is authenticated with GitHub before proceeding.
+-   `ghexport-repo-url`: The URL of the GitHub repository to export to.
+-   `ghexport-pr-action`: The action to take when exporting (create or update).
+-   `ghexport-playground-root`: The root directory in the Playground to export from.
+-   `ghexport-repo-root`: The root directory in the repository to export to.
+-   `ghexport-content-type`: The content type of the export (plugin, theme, wp-content, custom-paths).
+-   `ghexport-plugin`: Plugin path.
+When the content type is `plugin`, pre-select the plugin to export.
+-   `ghexport-theme`: Theme directory name.
+When the content type is `theme`, pre-select the theme to export.
+-   `ghexport-path`: A path relative to `ghexport-playground-root`.
+Can be provided multiple times.
+When the content type is `custom-paths`, it pre-populates the list of paths to export.
+-   `ghexport-commit-message`: The commit message to use when exporting.
+-   `ghexport-allow-include-zip`: Whether to offer an option to include a zip file in the GitHub export (yes, no).
+Optional.
+Defaults to `yes`.